openforge-sh/liboqs-node/README.md

 ## Security Considerations

-1. **Use NIST Standardized Algorithms**: ML-KEM and ML-DSA are recommended for production
+1. **Use NIST Standardized Algorithms**: ML-KEM, ML-DSA, and SLH-DSA are recommended for production
 2. **Hybrid Cryptography**: We, as well as OQS, strongly recommend combining with traditional algorithms (X25519/Ed25519) during transition
 3. **Key Storage**: Store secret keys securely, never in plain text or localStorage
 4. **Stay Updated**: Monitor NIST guidance and update regularly